mrdoob/three.js/threejs/lessons/threejs-responsive.md

 etc...
 There many many cases where if we use `setPixelRatio` then our actual size will be different than the size we requested and we'll have to guess when to use the size we asked for and when to use the size three.js is actually using.
-By doing it oursevles we always know the size being used is the size we requested.
+By doing it ourselves we always know the size being used is the size we requested.
 There is no special case where magic is happening behind the scenes.

 Here's an example using the code above.